AbdelilahElgallati/Hate-Speech-Detection/README.md

 ## Model Training

-The model training process is documented in the `model_training.ipynb` Jupyter notebook.
+The model training process is documented in the `HateSpeechModel.ipynb` Jupyter notebook.
 This notebook contains:

 1. Data preprocessing steps
 2. Model architecture definition